 Trade Dress: Trade dress, like a trademark, is protectable under the Lanham Act.
 Conducting a consumer survey can help you gather the evidence to prove whether the trade dress in question has established secondary meaning or is likely to cause confusion in the marketplace.

 Not all surveys are the same.
 Depending on the complexity, fees can range from $15,000 to $60,0000.
 Generally, Ms. Rhonda Harper's fees are $30,000.
 Once she has scoped the project, she will provide a fixed fee.
 She requires a 50% upfront nonrefundable payment for the survey's design, fielding, and oral top-line findings.
 Based on these findings, the client may or may not request a final, written report for the remaining fee.

 Sample costs depend on the universe.
 Generally, sample costs are estimated at $6,000 but can be more if the consumers are 'a needle in a haystack' to find.

 Ideally, Ms. Harper requires 4-6 weeks to complete a survey, including the report.
-If the timeline is less than four weeks, a survey may be completed for a rush fee.
+If the timeline is less than four weeks, a survey may be completed and may include a rush fee.

 Surveys Rebuttal Reports